madelinegarrett/Lab-6-StatisticalSloths-/README.md

 ## Kevin's Individual Section
 How does the probability of a departure delay from DEN caused by weather change based on the month?

+(Flights delayed by weather in month/Total flights in month)
 * January: 164/17030 = 0.96%
 * February: 122/15533 = 0.79%
 * March: 55/18659 = 0.35%